gvwilson/sensibleadventures/bookster/bookster.md

 "Who's dead?"
 Mamaere Mayeule asked, her arm around him.
 "The bookster?"

-"N-no," Piaerre hiccupped wretchedly.
+"N-no," Piaerre hiccuped wretchedly.
 "Th-the captain.
 They killed him."

 "Hoy," Laeuc said gently, as if coaxing a kitten out from under a bed.